cocorine999/module-maker/README.md

 ```bash
 php artisan generate:migration CreateUsersTable --create=users --force
 ```

-##### **Note**
-Use the **`--force`** option with caution, as it will overwrite any existing migration file with the same name.
+***Note:*** Use the **`--force`** option with caution, as it will overwrite any existing migration file with the same name.
 This can be useful when you need to regenerate a migration file with updated specifications for a table or when resolving conflicts during development.

 ### Model Management